- For the Public

 Job Type: Full-Time

-- The Campbell County Attorney's Office is looking for attorneys who want to make an impact in their community, and help create an office culture that is both dynamic and professional.
+- The Campbell County Attorney's Office is looking for a juvenile attorney who wants to make an impact in their community, and help create an office culture that is both dynamic and professional.

-- The Campbell County Attorney's Office is looking for attorneys who desire to work in an environment where institutional knowledge is shared, teamwork is encouraged, and professional development is valued.
+- The Campbell County Attorney's Office is looking for a juvenile attorney who desires to work in an environment where institutional knowledge is shared, teamwork is encouraged, and professional development is valued.

 - Located between the Black Hills and Big Horn Mountains, lies a unique and vibrant community with a population just under 50,000 people.